kjw3898/TwitchChatUserFilter/README.md

 - Settings are not yet implemented
 - Only the first visited chat will be filtered; A reload is required after navigating to another stream

+## Notes

+Messages with purple background indicate an error during filtering.